mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 * **Integer Indexing**
-    * Integer array indexing allows selection of arbitrary items in the array based on their N-dimensional index.
+    * Integer array indexing allows the selection of arbitrary items in the array based on their N-dimensional index.
-    * Each integer array represents a number of indices into that dimension.
+    * Each integer array represents a number of indices in that dimension.
     * Mixing integer indexing with slices results in an array of lower rank.
     * Indexing using slices results in an array of the same rank as the original array.